PONY-CANASTA - A NEW & FAST CARD GAME

 All cards which have been played must be scored.
 The game is won by the player/team first reaching 50,000-points or having the highest game score at the set finish time.
 There are no bonus points for winning a round.

-Players who do not go out, including a team member, must deduct the total point values of cards remaining in their hands from their round score of played cards on the board/table.
+Players who do not go out, including a team member, must deduct the total point values of cards remaining in their hands from their round score of playing cards on the board/table.
 Once red treys and canasta points are counted, players/teams are to count value points of individual cards from their board/table using the points listed below.
 Each black trey in a player’s hand counts 100-points against them and is to be deducted from their accumulated points.

 Joker 50 points (wild card)